-The foci of the Core Practice Doctorate Clinical Nurse Specialist Competencies are congruent with the AACN's Essentials of Doctoral Education for Advanced Nursing Practice and the NONPF's Practice Doctorate Nurse Practitioner Entry-Level Competencies.
-(See Figure 1-1.)
+The foci of the Core Practice Doctorate Clinical Nurse Specialist Competencies are congruent with the AACN's Essentials of Doctoral Education for Advanced Nursing Practice and NONPF's Practice Doctorate Nurse Practitioner Entry-Level Competencies (Figure 1-1).
 Specifically, graduates of CNS-focused DNP programs should be prepared beyond traditional CNS competencies to "strengthen the already significant contribution that CNSs make in ensuring quality patient outcomes through establishing a practice foundation based on advanced scientific, theoretical, ethical, and economic principles" (NACNS, 2009, p.
 11).
-These competencies ensure that doctoral-prepared CNS graduates are prepared to:
+These competencies ensure that doctoral-prepared CNS graduates are prepared to do the following (adapted from NACNS, 2009):